Alorel/melvor-action-workflows/.github/CONTRIBUTING.md

 1. Actions & triggers should likely be coded as a separate mod.
 This is especially true for triggers which add a tiny bit of performance overhead whether they're used or not.
 1. Anything else should be discussed via an issue before any work is done

-One of Action Workflows' big strengths is its modularity - let's try to capitalise on it whenever it makes sense :slightly_smiling_face:
+One of Action Workflows' big strengths is its modularity - let's try to capitalise on it whenever it makes sense :slightly_smiling_face: besides, no one will like a massive list of actions of triggers when they only need a small handful

 # Commit guidelines & review process